-No Shares To Short
+No Shares to Short

 Shorting requires a holder shares to allow them to be lent (in exchange for a borrowing fee) to others.
 UVXY, along with other levered ETFs are commonly listed as ‘Hard to Borrow’ (HTB) with few, and sometimes none available for lend.
 Many brokers, such as TD Ameritrade, offer a Hard To Borrow program that gives traders access to short tickers that are listed as HTB instead of rejecting the order immediately.